Malarz12/Malarz12/README.md

 <h1 align="left">Michał Śmiłowski</h1>
 <h2 align="left">Computer Science student</h2>
 I am a second-year computer science student at the Faculty of Mathematics, Informatics, and Mechanics at the University of Warsaw.
+My primary languages are C and Java.
-Keen on music and social sciences.
+Keen on music and social sciences

 <h4 align="left">Looking for an internship</h4>